-How tennis became a tall order
+French Open 2018: How tennis became a tall order

 At the Indian Wells tournament last March, Rafael Nadal shared yet another vision for tennis “to keep having a good show and keep having emotions.”
 “Looking five, 10 years in front, you see every time the people are taller.
 Tennis will need changes.
 The net is still at the same altitude.
 People are not the same.
 People are much more taller now than 50 years ago,” he added.

 During the same conference, the Spaniard declared that “People don’t remember a lot of matches just with serves and aces… they remember matches with long points and rallies” and reiterated the need for a longer clay season, followed by the usual disclaimer: “It’s not for me.
 I am very happy with this format, because I am having a lot of success with this format, no?”